Let's shift the center

 If that lies outside his comfort zone, that's certainly his business and quite understandable, but many of the comments that follow lay out in more pragmatic terms why, if you want a country that's as free from ideologues as it can get, voting for Obama is just another step in the transformational shift that could be ahead of us.

 It's not over until the day after Election Day (or several weeks later, if you're George Bush and Al Gore), but what it seems we're witnessing right now is the self-destruction of the Republican Party and a message that they need to restructure from their win-whatever-the-cost strategy that they've glommed on through a deal with the devil in the form of the tea party and the Bushies before them.
-That's an important
+That's an important thing to achieve for the future of the country regardless of your views on any specific Democrat milquetoast.

 The transformational shift would come from establishing the Democrats' left, Obama's left -- which is, honestly, moderate and center most of the time -- as the mainstream, effectively replacing the Republicans as the conservative view.
 Don't think this could happen?
 Watch what happens after years of Democrat control and Republican shrinkage -- the Democrats would sink in well as the status quo, and more passionate liberals will wake up to the need for an actual opposition from the real left, and not this propped up straw man that the Republicans have created.